siddhnathT/Hoem_work/README.md

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Replace placeholders with actual values and adjust the content as needed based on your project specifics.
-Let me know if you need further details or modifications!
+Replace placeholders with actual values and adjust the content as needed based on  project specifics.